UDV Key Activities

-UDV had a policy packed 2017, including extensive work on on-farm energy, processor contracts and relations, milk price structures and MUCH MORE!
+UDV has a policy packed agenda, including extensive work on on-farm energy, processor contracts and relations, milk price structures and MUCH MORE!

 You can discuss UDV policy work with your local representative, or one of our friendly staff.
 For details see WHO WE ARE.

 UDV has been actively lobbying for comprehensive upgrades to Victoria’s energy infrastructure.
-This includes upgrading Single Wire Earth Return (SWER) lines to 3-phase power across the state.
+This includes upgrading Single Wire Earth Return (SWER) lines to 3-phase power across the stat

-Part of this work includes a feasibility study funded through the New Energy Jobs Fund.
+Through the New Energy Jobs Fund UDV was able to conduct a feasibility study on upgrading SWER lines.
 What was found was that farms on a SWER line cannot readily expand herd size beyond the milk storage capabilities of their vats.
 In other words, a dairy’s ability to expand is constrained by its milk storage capacity and this capacity cannot be increased beyond the energy constraints imposed by SWER lines without intervention.